winneylee/california-wildfires/README.md

 - Encoding text labels into numerical values using pd.get_dummies() for "county" columns.

  Machine learning algorithms typically only work with numerical data.
 Categorical and text data must therefore be converted to numerical data for use.
  We will split county column into two columns.
-If county belong to south area, the column will read 1, and county belong to north area, the column will read 0.
+If county belong to the specific county, the column will read 1; for the rest of the counties, the column will read 0.
 (or we can cretae a dictionary of the county in the California and apply a custom function to convert the county names to their corresponding integers by using label_encoder and Lambda function.)

 - Scaling or normalizing data is another preprocessing step by using Scikit-learn's StandardScaler module.